hampusborgos/react-html-id/README.md

 same IDs being generated for the client every time.
 You can do this using the `resetUniqueIds()` API.

-The easiest way to do this for Next.js is to create a compent like this:
+The easiest way to do this for Next.js is to create a component like this:

     // PageWithUniqueIds.jsx
     import { resetUniqueIds } from "react-html-id";